 And this is so sensible, since man’s true essence is his intelligence; the faculty that distinguishes him over all other creations.
-It is then his intelligence that will mark his true worth.
+It is then his intelligence that is his true worth.
 Animals can perform actions.
 But it is man alone who can recognize his Creator, and uncover His brilliance.
-Thus, actions are not our mark of distinction: it is our capacity to become wise through understanding the perfection an design of the universe and the mitzvahs, thereby attesting to those truths.
+Thus, actions are not our mark of distinction: it is our capacity to become wise through understanding the perfection and design of the universe and the mitzvahs, thereby attesting to those truths.

 System of Knowing God

 Ibn Ezra then teaches that man must first recognize God as the creator of what is above.
 This gives man the perspective that the universe and literally all that is, exists only due to a Creator.
-Once man recognizes God as “creator”, meaning the exclusive “cause” of everything, he must also know how God “governs” His creations.
+Once man recognizes God as “creator,” meaning the exclusive “cause” of everything, he must also know how God “governs” His creations.
 This is what is meant by knowing the “lower ones,” meaning man.
-We must know that “God performs kindness, justice and charity in the land.”
-And these are valued only if we understand the design of man, meaning, his instincts, his soul and his body, as Ibn Ezra states.
-By understanding man’s psychological, intellectual and bodily designs, only then do we learn what are man’s needs, and how God supplies these needs through acts that we call kind, just and charitable.
+We must know that, “God performs kindness, justice and charity in the land.”
+And these are valued only if we understand our design: our instincts, soul and our body, as Ibn Ezra states.
+By understanding man’s psychological, intellectual and bodily designs, only then do we learn what are man’s needs, purposes and qualities, their hierarchy, and how God supplies these through acts that we call kind, just and charitable.
 Our appreciation for God’s provision of food, clothing, and shelter grants us one level of appreciation for God.
 But as we study man’s internal world, we learn of the multifaceted psyche, and how Torah laws guide us to a measured lifestyle that keep all drives in check, and enable us to grow intellectually and morally through the myriad of other laws and their designs.
-And with our study of the universe and of the Torah’s halachik and philosophical systems, our minds find the greatest pleasure unraveling marvels and deep insights that fill us with the greatest experiences.
+And with our study of the universe and of the Torah’s halachic and philosophical systems, our minds find the greatest pleasure unraveling marvels and deep insights that fill us with the greatest experiences.
 Through study, we recognize God as creator and governor.
 And as we grow in our learning of God’s creations and government of man, our appreciation (love) for God grows proportionately.